Home AlsaceCycling in Alsace: the 3 Countries Loop

 Röttelnweiler 47, 79541 Lörrach

-We made an essential stop at the Basel Dreiländereck, a key place in History, since it is at the crossroads of the 3 countries on the banks of the Rhine: France, Switzerland, and Germany.
-From there, you can admire the Three Countries Bridge (symbol of the route) between Weil am Rhein (Germany) and Huningue (France).
-Also make a stop at the town hall, which surprises with its red facade and polychrome wall paintings, then you can visit the alleys of Basel on foot, especially the “Gerbergässlein” passage known for its street art work.
-Don’t miss Barfüsserplatz, then Tinguely Fountain, a famous work composed of animated mechanical sculptures, and finally take a tour of Basel Cathedral (Basler Münster).
-From the terrace located behind the cathedral, you will also have a stunning view of the city roofs and the river.
+We made a quick, essential stop at the Dreïlandereck in Basel, a key historical site located at the intersection of 3 countries on the banks of the Rhine: France, Switzerland, and Germany.
+From there, you can admire the Three Countries Bridge (the symbol of the itinerary) between Weil am Rhein (Germany) and Huningue (France).
+Also, stop by the City Hall, which is surprising with its red facade and polychrome murals, then you can explore the narrow streets of Basel on foot, particularly the “Gerbergässlein” passage, known for its street art.
+Don’t miss the Barfüsserplatz, the Tinguely Fountain—a famous work composed of animated mechanical sculptures—and finally, visit the Basel Minster (Basler Münster).
+From the terrace located behind the cathedral, you will also have a stunning view of the city’s rooftops and the river.

-A few spots to photograph in Basel: the Three Countries Bridge, the banks of the Rhine, the Eaux Vives park, the port of Basel, the “Récup’Art” bars of Klybeck, the Tinguely fountain, Basel Cathedral, the Town Hall, the Gebergässlein street art fresco.
+Some photo spots in Basel: the Three Countries Bridge, the banks of the Rhine, the Eaux-Vives park, the port of Basel, the “Récup’Art” bars in Klybeck, the Tinguely Fountain, the Basel Minster, the City Hall, the Gerbergässlein street art mural.

-Point of attention for cyclists: some areas of the city are pedestrian-only, especially the alleys.
+Note for cyclists: some areas of the city are pedestrian-only, especially the narrow side streets.

-This charming traditional Swiss village is still located in Switzerland, about 10 km from Basel, which I just told you about before, in the canton of Basel-Landschaft.
+This charming traditional Swiss village is still located in Switzerland, about 10 km from Basel, which I just talked to you about, in the canton of Basel-Landschaft.

-Fountain with statue on the paved square of Arlesheim and cyclist.
+Fountain with a statue in the cobblestone square of Arlesheim and a cyclist.

 _